 - Section 106 from Thames Water Utilities (where appropriate).

 We will be unable to process your application until we have received this information.

 What if I have any queries, concerns or complaints?

-If you have queries, concerns or complaints about the licence, you can contact us via our contact centre either online or by telephone.
-For further details on logging a comment, compliment or complaints please see our website.
+If you have queries about the licence, please contact us either online or by telephone.

 If you have any concerns about the location or safety of materials on the public highway, please report a highway problem to us.